chitraflorid/linkedlist-solutions-in-js/README.md

 # hackerrank-linkedlist-problems
-Accepted JS solutions to the following Linked List Problems provided in HackerRank platform.
+Accepted JS solutions to the following Linked List Problems provided in HackerRank / Leetcode platform.

 1. Print the Elements of the List
 2. Insert a Node at the Tail of a Linked List